Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-54-here-be-dragons.md

 "Yes!
 But what does that mash-*een* do?!"

 "It’s an X-Ray machine.
-It… uh… looks at the coin with a special light that we can’t see, and lets us see inside it."
+It... uh... looks at the coin with a special light that we can’t see, and lets us see inside it."

 "That Humans can’t see, or the People?"